iterative/dvc.org/content/docs/user-guide/data-management/large-dataset-optimization.md

 \* ([copy-on-write](https://en.wikipedia.org/wiki/Copy-on-write)) links or
 **reflinks** are a type of file linking available in UNIX-style file systems.
-Unlike hardlinks or symlinks, these file entries turn into a plain copy when modified.
-This means that editing reflinks is always safe, as the original
-<abbr>cached</abbr> data will remain unchanged.
+Unlike hard links or symlinks, these file entries are only loosely connected to the original content.
+This means that editing reflinks is always safe, as the original <abbr>cached</abbr> data will remain unchanged.

 </admon>